 Budget-Strapped States Might Prefer To Be Bankrupt

-Professor DAVID SKEEL (Corporate Law, University of Pennsylvania): Oh, thanks so much for having me.
+DAVID SKEEL: Oh, thanks so much for having me.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.